Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 In November 2023, Auckland Transport launched the Western Express, WX1, service as part of its new bus network for west and northwest Auckland.

-The WX1 service was enabled by the Northwestern Bus Improvements project that recommended new and extended bus should lanes on Northwestern Motorway, and several new bus stops including at Westgate, to provide short term improvements while plans for rapid transit progress.
+The WX1 service was enabled by new and extended bus shoulder lanes on Northwestern Motorway, and several new bus stops and shelters including at Westgate, to provide short term improvements while plans for the Northwest Busway progress.

 Northwestern Bus Improvements project(external link)